danswart/ryb-book/_book/100-preface.md

     Part II illustrates how the marketplace can richly reward thoughtful and adventurous rules of thumb that differentiate you.

 1. Examine in detail how new, improved rules of thumb in various areas of your business can elevate your company to new levels of success.
-Practicallity and consistency are the aims.
+Practicality and consistency are the aims which are essential to that success.

     I love the power of quotations, maxims, aphorisims, and analogies.
-They convey a lot with memerable simplicity and clarity.
-The book is full of them.
+They convey a lot with memorable simplicity and clarity.
+The book is full of such inspiration.

     Part III is for those with the ambition, creative courage, and sense of urgency required to reimagine their current way of doing business and move to the next level of competition.